 Distribution Plans and Social Impact

-Twin Cities Public Television plans to air Street Level across Minnesota.
+We believe that Street Level will have a significant impact and a long life.
+Twin Cities Public Television plans to air the film across Minnesota.
 The documentary will also be submitted to the national PBS programs Independent Lens and POV, as well as film festivals around the world.

-- Create more effective transition plans for homeless youth coming out of foster care programs and juvenile detention systems.
+Inspire municipalities to create more effective transition plans for homeless youth coming out of foster care programs and juvenile detention systems.

 About the Filmmaking Team